nullivex/ah-wiki/core/Middleware.md

 ## Action Middleware

-actionHero provides hooks for you to execute custom code both before and after the excecution of all actions.
+actionHero provides hooks for you to execute custom code both before and after the execution of all actions.
 You do this by adding to the `api.actions.preProcessors` and `api.actions.postProcessors` array.
-Functions you add here will be excecuted in order on the connection.
+Functions you add here will be executed in order on the connection.

-This is a great place to write atutentication logic or custom loggers.
+This is a great place to write authentication logic or custom loggers.

 preProcessors, like actions themselves, return the connection and a `toProcess` flag.
-Setting `toProcess` to false will block the excecution of an action.
+Setting `toProcess` to false will block the execution of an action.
 You can operate on `connection.response` and `connection.error`, just like within an action to create messages to the client.

 **preProcessors** are provided with `connection`, `actionTemplate`, and `next`.
 They are expected to return (connection, toProcess)
 **postProcessors** are provided with `connection`, `actionTemplate`, and `next`.
 They are expected to return (connection)